codinglabsau/inertia-form-builder/docs/installation.md

 ```

 ::: warning
-This also requires the UI package (Theme and components)
+This also requires the Coding Labs UI package (theme and components)
 :::

 Include the ui plugin theme in your tailwind.config.js plugin configuration: